MythicAgents/zippy/Payload_Type/zippy/src/c2_code/src/pkg/README.md

 This project supports the Mythic websocket C2Profile.

-Currently, there are two 'transports' which can be found at ./pkt/transport/:
+Currently, there is a single 'transport' which can be found at ./pkt/transport/:

 1) prosaic (default)
     - Assumes message follow the C2 Profile structure

-2) poseidon
-    - Wraps messages in a custom structure as seen in ./pkg/transport/poseidon/model/blob.go

 There is a config.json under each of the transports which contains the JSON required to create a transport of the type desired.